Curtoni wins, Goggia crashes in mixed day for Italy ski team

 For the second victory of her career in her 230th World Cup race, Curtoni mastered a tricky course-set to finish a slim 0.09 seconds ahead of Austria’s Tamara Tippler and 0.24 ahead of Olympic combined champion Michelle Gisin.

-Overall World Cup leader Mikaela Shiffrin took few risks and placed 16th with lower-ranked skiers still coming down the course.
+Overall World Cup leader Mikaela Shiffrin took few risks and placed 16th.

-Goggia’s left knee was being checked after she did the splits midway through another wild run, a day after she overcame a series of mishaps to win a downhill on the Olympia delle Tofane course.
+The Italian team said Goggia would undergo tests for a “suspected left knee sprain” after she did the splits midway through another wild run, a day after she overcame a series of mishaps to win a downhill on the Olympia delle Tofane course.

 Goggia also had a high-speed crash during a downhill at Altenmarkt-Zauchensee, Austria, last weekend.
 She escaped serious injury in that crash but was banged up to the point that she said she couldn’t walk on Monday.